 Last year, we bought a house, which motivated me to clean and declutter.
 Each time I bagged up our stuff, I felt lighter and less stressed.
 As I purged our possessions, I felt their weight disappearing from my shoulders.

 How much money had we spent on unnecessary stuff?
-How little did we need to be happy?
+How little did we need to live a simple, happy life?